RocketChat/Rocket.Chat/.changeset/forty-gorillas-kneel.md

 "@rocket.chat/apps-engine": patch
 ---

-Deprecates the `from` field from Email Bridge and uses the value from the settings
+Deprecated the `from` field in the apps email bridge and made it optional, using the server's settings when the field is omitted